 Final Note On Nail Care For The Elderly Or Seniors

 Over the years, we’ve had a considerable amount of establishments or individuals who specialize in nail care for seniors.

 Why are the numbers increasing?

 Because older citizen needs more care and attention since they’re too old to do almost everything for themselves.

 For example, seniors who are visually impaired might not be able to care for their nails properly.

 What do they do then?

-More also, not all irregular shapes or color in nails are signs of a fungal infection.
+More also, not all irregular shapes or colour in nails are signs of a fungal infection.
 If there are any abnormalities in the senior’s nail, it is recommended to visit a doctor.

 For seniors with a diabetic condition, nails should be checked regularly if they’re cuts, scrapes on ingrown nails.

 Also, they should abstain from wearing shoes that are too tight as this might cause blisters.
 (Severe case of a blister may lead to amputation )

 Disclaimer: This article might not be %100 correct since it’s based on my little knowledge and research.